Lada Priora: Body styles

 In June 2011, AvtoVAZ announced that they will offer soon a version with a 90 hp engine, the weight will be reduced by 39% compared to the 98 hp basic engine.
 The engine will be more long-lasting with up to 200,000 km mileage.
 There were minor changes to the car: the front bumper, rear-view mirrors and steering wheel were replaced.
 New features have been added.
 Also in the "standard" configuration, a new 8-valve engine with a lightweight connecting rod-piston group was installed.
 In August, a new version named Lada Priora CNG was announced.
 It is powered by gasoline and compressed natural gas (CNG).
 The fuel tank capacity is also 43 liter and the four gas tanks 96 liter.
 The range with gasoline is 580 km and 330 km with CNG.

-On May 22, 2018, AvtoVAZ announced the long-rumored end of Priora sedan production by July 2018; hatchback and station wagon had already ended production by end of 2015 as sedan accounted for over 80 percent of sales mix.
+On May 22, 2018, AvtoVAZ announced the long-rumored end of Priora saloon production by July 2018; the hatchback and estate variants had already ended production by end of 2015 as the sedan had been accounting for over 80 percent of sales mix.

-However, as has informed "Avtosreda", the press service of AVTOVAZ, the specific decisions on this issue are still pending.

-"A model of demand, its production continues," - so said "Avtosreda", the press service of the company.